SS Canastota: Canastotas 'case oil' cargo

-The evidence to the Preliminary Inquiry reveals two seemingly contradictory approaches to addressing the risk associated with shipping 'case oil'; either hermetically sealing the space to prevent vapours at explosive concentration reaching any potential source of ignition or ventilating the space sufficiently to prevent any vapours reaching an explosive concentration.
-Neither approach was really achievable on a cargo steamer of that time—such as Canastota—but both had an implicit assumption that vapours—from a leaking 'case oil' cargo—would be present in the cargo holds.
+The evidence to the Preliminary Inquiry reveals two seemingly contradictory approaches to addressing the risk associated with shipping 'case oil'; either hermetically sealing the space to prevent vapour at explosive concentration reaching any potential source of ignition or ventilating the space sufficiently to prevent any vapour reaching an explosive concentration.
+Neither approach was entirely achievable on a cargo steamer of that time—such as Canastota—but both had an implicit assumption that vapour—from a leaking 'case oil' cargo—would be present in the cargo holds.

 The remainder of Canastota's cargo loaded at Australian ports comprised casks of tallow, hides and some general cargo.
-The ship's holds were not full and it was planned to load another 50,000 cases of defective 'benzine' at Wellington and a consignment of copra—a material subject to spontaneous combustion—at Suva.
+When Canastota left Sydney, the ship's holds were not full.
+It was planned to load another 50,000 cases of defective 'benzine' at Wellington; that consignment is known to have included leaking drums, and had required such careful handing during unloading at an oil store that the consequent delays had caused interruption to road traffic, and leaking drums on the road lorries had created a traffic hazard.
+Later, a consignment of copra—a material subject to spontaneous combustion—was to be loaded at Suva.